Skip to main content

 advanced recruitment metrics graphic

-These are for when you’ve built up your capabilities and feel ready to keep track of more metrics.
+These advanced metrics are for when you’ve built up your capabilities and feel ready to keep track of more metrics.

-They are still important and helpful, but you may become overwhelmed by trying to implement them all at once.
+They are still important and helpful, but you may become overwhelmed by trying to track them all at once.

 It’s not a completely foolproof metric to guarantee the quality of hire as there may be one-off situations that are not representative of candidate quality.